 2. Barrier reef: Recognizable from the Australian Great Barrier Reef, the Belize Barrier Reef, and the New Caledonian Barrier Reef, these coral reefs grow close to the end of a continental plate.

 Unlike fringing reefs, they are sparsely found close to the shore but are densely populated at the location where the sea bed sharply drops.
-Barrier reefs form lagoons that span hundreds of meters and take a long time to fully grow.
+Barrier reefs form lagoons that span hundreds of meters and take a long time to grow fully.

 They are rare and are responsible for creating lagoons near the coasts of the Caribbean, the Comoros archipelago, French Polynesia, Indonesia, New Guinea, and the Louisiade Archipelago.

-They grow outwards from the main polyp, and often span a few kilometres in width.
-Over time, erosion at the middle of the platform reef creates lagoons in the middle of the open ocean.
+They grow outwards from the main coral polyp and often span a few kilometres in width.
+Over time, erosion in the middle of the platform reef creates lagoons in the middle of the open ocean.

 4. Atoll: An atoll is a circular coral reef that has a lagoon in the middle.
 Atolls take millions of years to form.
 Scientists have theorized that atolls are fringing reefs that form around small and low-elevation islands.

 These reefs are commonly found in the Pacific and Indian oceans.
-The Maldives, located in the Indian Ocean, is a series of 26 atolls that have formed an archipelago.
+The Maldives, located in the Indian Ocean, is a series of 26 atolls forming an archipelago.

-Besides these 4 common and main types, there are other formations such as the bank, patch, ribbon, Habili, apron, cays, and Guyot reef.
+Besides these four common and main types, there are other formations such as the bank, patch, ribbon, Habili, apron, cays, and Guyot reef.

 3. They Are One Of The Slowest Growing Creatures On Earth

-Corals cover very large areas, but this is a time-consuming process.
+Corals have calcium-carbonate skeletons and cover large areas.
 They are one of the slowest growing creatures on Earth, with an estimated 1-centimetre growth in height per annum.

-The growth rate of a coral is dependent on several factors such as nutrition and quality of water.
-While the average growth is 2 centimetres at some locations, a healthy coral that habitats an area with sufficient sunlight and no pollution would easily grow over 10 centimetres a year.
+The growth rate of coral depends on several factors, such as nutrition and water quality.
+While the average growth is 2 centimetres at some locations, a healthy coral that habitats in an area with sufficient sunlight and no pollution would quickly grow over 10 centimetres a year.

 To process how slow this translates to, the Great Barrier Reef covers an area of roughly 350,000 square kilometres.

-The first corals on this reef were estimated to have started growing 25 million years ago at a rate of 7 centimetres per year (higher than the worldwide average), and a reef base was formed roughly 2 million years ago.
+The first corals on this reef were estimated to have started growing 25 million years ago at a rate of 7 centimetres per year (higher than the worldwide average).
+A reef base was formed roughly 2 million years ago.

 4. Coral Reefs Only Grow Up To A Certain Water Depth

 Polyps are organisms that are notoriously picky about the environment they grow in.
-They require optimal conditions to thrive, meaning that they can only grow in select regions of the ocean.
+They require optimal conditions to thrive, meaning they can only grow in select ocean regions.

-One main factor that plays a role in the location of coral reefs in the water depth.
-Corals require abundant sunlight to provide for the symbiotic zooxanthellae that grow in their system.
+One main factor that plays a role in the location of coral reefs is the water depth.
+Deep and clear water with sufficient oxygen supports corals.
+They also require abundant sunlight to provide for the symbiotic zooxanthellae that grow in their system.

-Below certain depths, this Symbiodinium cannot procure sufficient energy for the polyp through photosynthesis, meaning that the polyp dies.
+Below specific depths, this Symbiodinium cannot procure sufficient energy for the polyp through photosynthesis, meaning that the polyp dies.

-So, corals grow in regions where the water depth is low and where the sea bed is only a few tens of meters below the surface.
+So, corals grow in regions with low water depth, and the sea bed is only a few tens of meters below the surface.
 Due to global temperature fluctuations, the seawater level often changes over time.

 5. They Are Home To Millions Of Species Of Marine Flora And Fauna

-Corals are known as the “rainforests of the sea” because of the enormous underwater ecosystem they support.
-Their marine habitat shelters a wide array of life, from fish and seabirds to crustaceans, turtles, sharks, and dolphins.
+Corals are known as the “rainforests of the sea” because of the enormous underwater biodiversity they support.
+Their marine habitat shelters various marine species, from fish and seabirds to crustaceans, turtles, sharks, and dolphins.

-The reason for the high number of organisms is the “refuges” that dot a coral reef.
+The “refuges” that dot a coral reef have many organisms.
 Refuges are crevices and spaces within which fish can hide to protect themselves from predators.
 The refuges of coral reefs double up as hiding spaces for different organisms at different times of the day.

 Moreover, the marine life in and around the reef provides a healthy exchange of nutrients that ensure a flow of vital minerals and vitamins.